-Herbal smudge sticks are really made to cleanse the air as they burn, but dried herbs make great fire starters, too.
+Herbal smudge sticks are really made to cleanse the air as they burn, but dried herbs – like most dried vegetation – make great fire starters, too.
 The fresh, clean air is an added bonus!

-Wrap cinnamon sticks and herbs in newspaper, and tie with twine to make these delicious-smelling herbal fire starters.
+Wrap cinnamon sticks and herbs in pieces of newspaper, and tie with twine to make these delicious-smelling herbal fire starters.
 They’re easy to make, great at starting a fire, and smell heavenly.

 These diy fire starter kits would make nice gifts for the holidays, too.
 Put some matches, a striking surface, tinder (pine needles, dried leaves, etc.) and some sage (to keep the bugs away) in a mason jar, and decorate it nicely.

 Make waterproof fire starters for your survival bag.
 These are simply sections of straw stuffed with cotton and sealed at both ends.

 Easy peasy and you don’t have to worry about it drying out or moisture getting in!

 Homemade Fire Starters in Under 10 Minutes | Someday I’ll Learn

 These DIY fire starters can last for up to 10 minutes!
 The cotton is soaked in rubbing alcohol and placed inside cardboard tubes that are dipped in wax.
 That’s hardcore!

 Aren’t these ideas amazing?
 I love that you don’t need expensive tools in order to start a fire when you go camping.

 With these recipes and projects, you don’t need to spend tons of money on buying expensive fire starter supplies – or need to worry about running out of your supplies again.